pravngaur/SFCC-OMS-Integration/README.md

 ## Purpose
 Purpose of this repo is to provide a design guidance & sample implementation to the Developers/Architects of the most common use cases.
 The idea is to provide the basic sample implementation which can be leveraged by the community to design & develop the other use cases.
 By using this repo, you do not need to start from the scratch -- use this as the guidance/starting point for your own implementations.

 > *This work is my personal effort & is not eligible for Salesforce support.
-Any entity/myslef/organization is legally bound.
+Any entity/myslef/organization is NOT legally bound.
 Users of this repo own the full responsibility of their solutions.*

 ## Use cases supported